Facebook whistleblower testifies: Five highlights

 Haugen herself made it clear several times that she did not directly work on these issues but based her testimony on the documents she had and her own experience.

-But Facebook’s statement emphasize her limited role and relatively short tenure at the company, effectively questioning her expertise and credibility.
+But Facebook’s statement emphasized her limited role and relatively short tenure at the company, effectively questioning her expertise and credibility.
 That didn’t sit well with everyone.

 Facebook’s tactic “demonstrates that they don’t have a good answer to all these problems that they’re attacking her on,” said Gautam Hans, a technology law and free speech expert at Vanderbilt University.